gjmcn/zap/docs/contents-md/Writing-Functions.md

 Create a regular function.
 The operands of `fun` are the parameter names and the function body:

 ```
-// no paramaters, body in parentheses
+// no parameters, body in parentheses
 f = fun (5)
 \f   // 5

-// 2 paramaters, body in parentheses
+// 2 parameters, body in parentheses
 f = fun x y (x + y)
 \f 5 10   // 15